TommiChi/abn-amro-code-challenge/README.md

 ## Things You Need to Know (Core Concepts)

-### Authentication
-The whole idea of introducing Google authentication is to demonstrate in a very basic way (in the router component) how client-side we can route a user based on whether they are authenicated or not.
-You may log in with any Google account.

-### Testing
-The tests present are there to illustrate what types of tests I would be running for such and application, and not necessarily to have 100% test coverage.

 ### App
 The app itself contains the basic essential features:
 - A (unauthenticated) homepage.
 Accessible to everyone.
 If you are already logged in, you will be automatically rediected to the show overview page